deviljin112/rid_blackmarket/README.md

 * If that link doesn't work, Use this: https://discord.gg/akXEgcF

 ### Release History

+* Version 2.0
+    * ADD: Disc-Inventory Option
+    * ADD: Option to get ammo (disc-inventory only)
+    * ADD: Change amount of ammo given (non disc-inventory only)
+    * ADD: Option to choose when RESTOCK or REFILL occurs
+    * ADD: Shotguns, SMGs in Blackmarket
+    * ADD: Ability to add any amount of weapons to randomizer
+    * ADD: Option to choose how many weapons are in each category ( Removed category limit )
+    * ADD: Random values for stock
+    * FIX: Removed DEBUG prints and other debugging functionality

 * Version 1.1
     * ADD: Config option for police to use the blackmarket
     * ADD: Config option for police to see the blackmarket marker